 This mainly applies to internal knowledge base.
 With all the new knowledge that goes into starting a job at a new company, employee onboarding is a time-consuming process.
 It doesn't matter if we're talking about startups or large organizations, onboarding new employees can eat up a lot of managers' or human resources professionals' workdays.

 Using an internal knowledge base software adds a degree of automation to employee onboarding.
 This gives new hires access to everything they need from day 1, saving everybody time.
 It also helps save on some of the time and resource expenses associated with training.

 Great customer experience

-This mainly applies to external knowledge bases.
+This mainly applies to external knowledge base.
 When used correctly, knowledge base software acts as help desk software and is a wonderful customer service tool.
 This can really empower customers to self-help and solve their own problems in real-time.
 It also gives off a great impression of your business.
 Your customers will appreciate that you've taken the time to put together key resources they need, and it leaves the precious customer support tickets for more complicated issues.

-Company information and documentation is dynamic... it's always being updated, changed, and edited.
+Company information and documentation is dynamic... it's always being updated, changed and edited.
 It's easy for data to become outdated, and fast.
 When everyone has access to the same, most up-to-date versions of key company data, you'll avoid miscommunications and be sure that what everyone is seeing and sharing is accurate.
 Knowledge base software helps ensure this.